Kitsune-Studios/.github/profile/README.md

 ### 🙋‍♀️ About Us

-We are a software solutions company focused on empowering small businesses through modern infrastructure and cutting-edge technology.
+We are a software solutions entity focused on empowering small businesses through modern infrastructure and cutting-edge technology.
 Our expertise lies in Infrastructure as Code (IaC) and implementing industry-leading tech standards for our clients.
 This repository contains template structures for various types of projects to ensure consistency and best practices across our organization.

 ## Available Templates